oreplay/oreplay-backend/README.md

 From the root json page, the events list endpoint is also referenced.
-In similar way navigation within the endpoints should be possible using the `_links` property provided in each object (using Firefox cliking on the links should work by default, in Chorme a [json-viewer](https://chromewebstore.google.com/detail/json-viewer/gbmdgpbipfallnflgajpaliibnhdgobh) extension may be needed)
+In similar way navigation within the endpoints should be possible using the `_links` property provided in each object (using Firefox clicking on the links should work by default, in Chrome a [json-viewer](https://chromewebstore.google.com/detail/json-viewer/gbmdgpbipfallnflgajpaliibnhdgobh) extension may be needed)

 ## Configuring tests in Jetbrains to work with Docker

-The local path is the location of this readme file and it should be mapped to `/var/www/cplatform/public`
+The local path is the location of this readme file, and it should be mapped to `/var/www/cplatform/public`

 When running test use `/var/www/cplatform/public/app_rest/phpunit.xml.dist` as default configuration file.
 Also add `/var/www/cplatform/public/app_rest/vendor/autoload.php` as a default autoload file